Aeroluna/LunaCoopMod/README.md

 - Added wireframe and group icon to Zagara.

-If you thought Zagara's wireframe looked oddly low res, you aren't crazy.
-Zagara never had a wireframe set and just used her icon as a fallback.
+If you thought Zagara's wireframe looked oddly low resolution, you aren't crazy.
+Zagara never had a wireframe set and just used her unit icon as a fallback.

 - Increased speed of Zagara's Acid Spines projectile by 100%.
 - Reduced Zagara's Acid Spines attack period from 1.5 to 1 (+50% attack speed).
 - Increased Medusa Blade's damage 33% of attack damage to 50% attack damage.

-Zagara has a mastery for attack damage but her attacks feel so lethargic and she attacked slower than queens.
+Zagara has a mastery for attack damage but her attacks felt lethargic and she attacked slower than queens.

 ## Vorazun